earthai-tech/gofast/README.md

 5. **Manage smartly your target**

 For a classification problem, ``gofast`` can efficiently manage your target by specifying
-the class boundaries and labels names.
+the class boundaries and label names.
 Then ``gofast`` performs operations and returns categorized targets thanks to the ``smart_label_classifier`` function.
 Here is an example
 ```python
 >>> import numpy as np